maelvls/maelvls.github.io/content/2020/how-do-packets-come-back/index.md

    `hostPort` or `nodePort`).
 Some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `externalTrafficPolicy:
    Cluster` in a which is the default policy for a Service.
-The following diagram shows where this rewriting happens (extracted from the diagram shown at the beginning of the post):
+The following diagram shows where this rewriting happens (extracted from the last diagram in "[The Packet's-Eye View of a Kubernetes Service](/packets-eye-kubernetes-service/)"):

    <img alt="Packet's source is rewritten (SNAT) because of the 'policy: Cluster' that is set in the Service." src="kubernetes-snat-cluster-ip.svg" width="50%"/>